cristobal-tello/Last/readme.md

 In Dev mode, delete 'public/assets/images' because if there are assets in ''public/assets/images', Symfony will use these assets excepts the assets in the 'assets' directory.

-Same behaviour occurs with .js files.
+Same occurs with .js files

 ## 03. Importmap and javascript modules ##